Jcoomber6/DA401/README.md

 ## Data and Results Folder

-### Preliminary Results RMD and Preliminary Results HTML

-* This HTML and Rmd were used for initial results.
-This document is updated into the Results Draft documents.

-### Results Draft RMD and Results Draft HTML
+### Files - Final Results RMD and Final Results HTML

-* This HTML file includes the data cleaning, data exploration, prediction forecasting, and interpretations.
+* * This HTML file includes the data cleaning, data exploration, prediction forecasting, and interpretations.

-* The Rmd file that was used to create the HTML file is also included.
+* * The Rmd file that was used to create the HTML file is also included.
 An individual will need to have an R studio installed to run this file.

+### Dataset Folders found within the "Data and Results Folder"

-### Data
+### Telehealth Dataset
 #### 1. Medicare Telehealth Trends.csv
 * Data from the U.S. Department of Health & Human Services which is publicly available through Data.gov.
-Used to assess telehelath utilization for Medicare and Medicaid members.
+* Used to assess telehelath utilization for Medicare and Medicaid members.
 * Variable definitions were found in the Medicare Telehealth Trends Data Dictionary file

+### Vehicles Datasets
 #### 2. Tenure by Vehicles Available_2020.csv (_2021.csv, _2022.csv, _2023.csv, _2024.csv)
 * Publicly available data from the US Census Bureau to assess vehicle access.
+* Owning vehicles is the variable that is used to represent higher economic status.
-Merged with Medicare Telehealth Trends.csv based on state and year.
+* Merged with Medicare Telehealth Trends.csv based on state and year.

+### Internet Datasets
 #### 3. Presence and Types of Internet Subscriptions_2020.csv (_2021.csv, _2022.csv, _2023.csv, _2024.csv)
 * Publicly available data from the US Census Bureau to assess internate access.
+* Internet Access Variable is used to represent higher socioeconomic status.
+* Merged with Medicare Telehealth Trends.csv based on state and year.
+*
+### Poverty Datasets
+#### 4. Poverty Status in the past 12 months_2020.csv (_2021.csv, _2022.csv, _2023.csv, _2024.csv)
+* Publicly available data from the US Census Bureau on percent below poverty level.
+* The percentage below the poverty level definied by the US Census is the variable that is used to represent poverty level.
-Merged with Medicare Telehealth Trends.csv based on state and year.
+* Merged with Medicare Telehealth Trends.csv based on state and year.

+### Hospital Dataset
-#### 4. CentersForMedicareAndMedicaidServicesFacilities Hospitals.csv
+#### 5. CentersForMedicareAndMedicaidServicesFacilities Hospitals.csv
 * Data from the Health Resources and Services Administration (HRSA) to assess the number of hospitals and providers.
+* The number of hospitals is important in relation to provider access and telehealth use.
-Merged with Medicare Telehealth Trends.csv based on state.
+* Merged with Medicare Telehealth Trends.csv based on state.

-#### 5. Annual Estimates of the Resident Population for the United States.csv
-* Publicly available data from the US Census Bureau to merge population size by state.
-* This variable is used to convert other variables into per capita format.
+### Tranportation Dataset
 #### 6. Transit Report Card.csv
 * Transportation for America to capture individuals public transportation spending.
+* Higher transport spending is typical in urban areas.
+Urban and rural areas face many differences which could impact telehealth use.
-Merged with Medicare Telehealth Trends.csv based on state.
+* Merged with Medicare Telehealth Trends.csv based on state.

+### Economics Datasets
 #### 7. UNRATE.csv and GDP.csv
 * Federal Reserve Economic Data (FRED) annual GDP in billions and unemployment rate as a percentage.
+* GDP and UNRATE are used to understand aspects of the US economic situation during the years of interest in the telehealth dataset.
-Merged to the Medicare Telehealth Trends dataset based on year
+* Merged to the Medicare Telehealth Trends dataset based on year

+### Population Dataset
+#### 8. Annual Estimates of the Resident Population for the United States.csv
+* Publicly available data from the US Census Bureau to merge population size by state.
+* This variable is used to convert other variables into per capita format.

+### Merged Dataset
-#### 8. TelehealthandPopulation_VehicleInternetHospital_GDPUNRATE_Transit.xlsx
+#### 9. TelehealthandPopulation_VehicleInternetHospitalPoverty_GDPUNRATE_Transit.xlsx
 * This is the excel file exported from R, of the merged data from all the csv files listed above.

 ### Methodology
-* 7 variables have been chosen for the multivariable fixed effect model in relation to telehealth visits.
+* 8 variables have been chosen for the multivariable fixed effect model in relation to telehealth visits.
-* The variables include: the number of vehicles owned, transit spending per capita, having internet access, number of hospitals, number of physicians, GDP, and unemployment rate.
+* The variables include: the number of vehicles owned, transit spending per capita, having internet access, number of hospitals, number of physicians, Poverty Level, GDP, and unemployment rate.
 * Variance Inflation Factor (VIF) analysis is used to test for multicollinearity which could lead to unreliable coefficient estimates and impact the interpretation.